carvel-dev/carvel/site/content/kapp-controller/docs/latest/private-registry-auth.md

       constraints: 1.0.0
 ```

-The annotation shown above `"ext.packaging.carvel.dev/fetch-0-secret-name": "simple-app-secret"` has a format that allows
-users to specify the specific fetch stage by how it is defined in the Package definition.
-In this case, the PackageInstall
-being created will add a secretRef to the App's first fetch stage (i.e. `fetch-0-secret-name`) for the imgpkg bundle.
-If the
-Package definition had an additional fetch stage, the secret annotation could be added in the following format: `"ext.packaging.carvel.dev/fetch-1-secret-name": "simple-app-additional-secret"`.
+The annotation shown above `ext.packaging.carvel.dev/fetch-0-secret-name: simple-app-secret` has a format that allows users to specify the specific fetch stage by how it is defined in the Package definition.
+In this case, the PackageInstall being created will add a secretRef to the App's first fetch stage (i.e. `fetch-0-secret-name`) for the imgpkg bundle.
+If the Package definition had an additional fetch stage, the secret annotation could be added in the following format: `ext.packaging.carvel.dev/fetch-1-secret-name: simple-app-additional-secret`.

-To use this annotation with a PackageInstall, associated secrets will need to be located in the namespace where the PackageInstall
-is created and be in the format described in the [fetch docs](config.md#image-authentication).
+To use this annotation with a PackageInstall, associated secrets will need to be located in the namespace where the PackageInstall is created and be in the format described in the [fetch docs](config.md#image-authentication).